webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 Yes, you can get your content back.
 It's still there.
 Deep breath.
 # From the '''Edit''' menu, select '''Edit Source'''.
-#;Alternatively, in the URL for the page you can replace '''&action=formedit''' with '''&action=edit'''.
+#:Alternatively, in the URL for the page you can replace '''&action=formedit''' with '''&action=edit'''.
 # Find the offending pipe character, '''<nowiki>|</nowiki>'''.
 # Replace the pipe character with '''<nowiki>{{!}}</nowiki>''' or '''&amp;#124;'''.